 - the project is not located in any Urban Centre classified by the Australian Bureau of Statistics as ‘Major Urban’, i.e. with a population of 100,000 or more (as outlined in the guidelines).

 Please note within the guidelines a number of activities that will not be eligible under the fund, this includes projects that target less than 50 premises or are under $500K total build cost.

 All levels of government, including eligible local governments, are invited to co-invest alongside nbn to deliver improved broadband services to communities where those investments would otherwise be sub-commercial. nbn encourages all levels of governments, where possible, to work together and with nbn to maximise benefits for regional Australia.

 Please find the guidelines, including eligibility criteria, on the nbn website.

-The closing date for receipt of build estimate requests is 5pm (AEDST) on 1 October 2021, and the closing date for applications under the initial round is 5pm (AEDST) on 18 February 2022.
+The closing date for receipt of build estimate requests has been extended until 5pm (AEDT) Friday 12 November 2021, and the closing date for applications under the initial round is 5pm (AEDT) on 18 February 2022.